All Episodes

 john doyle

-But that is like pure Americana because it's excess, it's capitalism, it's securing your fortune, and it's stupid, but it's like the same, you know, the guy that made like millions of dollars off like the pet rock.
+It's securing your fortune and it's stupid, but it's like the same, you know, the guy that made like millions of dollars off like the pet rock.

-Yeah, like there's a sort of there's a uniquely American kind of just like, yeah, secure your fortune, Patriot, that is um sort of characterized in all of those instances.
+There's a sort there's a uniquely American kind of just like, yeah, secure your fortune, Patriot, that is, is sort of characterized in all of those instances.

-And when people are coming to this country, they might work hard because they're working on a construction site or they're I don't know, a day laborer at you know Lowe's or home depot, but it's just a different thing that is happening from the people who come to this country with nothing and don't just go work for someone else, but have an idea and secure their fortune with that.
+And when people are coming to this country, they might work hard because they're working on a construction site or they're, I don't know, the day laborer at, you know, Lowe's or Home Depot, but it's just a different thing that is happening from the people who come to this country with nothing and don't just go work for someone else, but have an idea and secure their fortune with that.

 But again, we can't concede that those people even exist because we are not in charge of the enforcement for how immigration works.